tidymodels/infer/README.md

 ------------------------------------------------------------------------

 The objective of this package is to perform statistical inference using a grammar that illustrates the underlying concepts and a format that coheres with the `tidyverse`.
-To participate in the discussion surrounding the development of this package, please see the issues.

 ### Hypothesis tests